 - If formed for any objective, upon fulfillment of such objective or it has become unattainable;

 - Bankruptcy; and

-The Court may, on the application of the Registrar, the public prosecutor or any interested person, order a foundation to be dissolved when it appears that the objectives of the foundation are contrary to law, public morals and has endangered public peace and national security or the foundation has stopped doing business for at least two (2) years.
+The Court may, on the application of the Registrar, the public prosecutor or any interested person, order a foundation to be dissolved when it appears that the objectives of the foundation are contrary to law, public morals and has endangered public peace and national security or the foundation in Thailand has stopped doing business for at least two (2) years.